-Putin's Spokesperson Hospitalized With Coronavirus
+Russian President Putin's Spokesperson Hospitalized With Coronavirus

 Peskov’s announcement comes just a day after Putin said Russia was successful in slowing down infections and announced easing some of the nationwide lockdown restrictions.

-Russia has reported more than 232,000 confirmed coronavirus cases as of Tuesday.
+Russia has reported more than 232,000 confirmed coronavirus cases and more than 2,100 virus-related deaths, as of Tuesday.
 Hours before Putin made televised remarks Monday about ending the country’s partial economic lockdown, health officials reported a daily record of over 11,600 new cases.

 Russian Prime Minister Mikhail Mishustin revealed on April 30 that he had tested positive for the virus and planned to self-isolate.
 Putin asked the prime minister to call him after checking into a hospital.